Gamelover7825/BRVM/README.md

 ### Standalone versions
 1. Copy the obb file to Android/obb/* package_name *
+2. Install the APK, rename the OBB from _main.30.com.briarrose.**vm**_ to _main.30.com.briarrose.**clone**_ if you selected a cloned APK
-2. Install the APK, run it, then wait until the virtual machine is set up
+3. Run the BRVM app, wait until the virtual machine is set up
-3. Create a new container for your games
+4. Create a new container for your games
-4. To install games, copy them to the C: drive within Wine and create shortcuts to their executables
+5. To install games, copy them to the C: drive within Wine and create shortcuts to their executables
-5. Tap 'Start Rendering' _('Start Services')_ in the Direct3D rendering settings panel _(VirGL overlay)_ every time before you start a Direct3D game with VirGL renderer
+6. Tap 'Start Rendering' _('Start Services')_ in the Direct3D rendering settings panel _(VirGL overlay)_ every time before you start a Direct3D game with VirGL renderer